 Data limits, fair usage, and traffic management

-All of TalkTalk's broadband is unlimited (as is its business broadband) - and that means truly unlimited.
+All of TalkTalk's broadband is unlimited - and that means truly unlimited.
 There's no data cap whatsoever, no traffic management, and no secret fair usage clause.
 You'll just have to promise to use your connection lawfully and that's it.

 This is great - you really can use and download as much as you want, so long as you don't download illegal files or plot a heist or something.

 You'll get a TalkTalk Super Router with your broadband - aka either a D-Link 3782, or a HG633.